FlavScents AInsights Entry for Acetal (CAS: 105-57-7)

 6. Regulatory Status (Regional Overview)

-- Latin America: Countries like Brazil and members of MERCOSUR recognize acetal under harmonized flavoring regulations.
+- Latin America: Accepted in Brazil and MERCOSUR countries, with harmonized assumptions.

 Citation hooks: FEMA; EFSA; national authority publications